 If you are older than age 50 or have a family history of

 colon cancer, it is a good idea to tell your doctor any time

 you have new rectal bleeding, notice blood on your stools, have changes in

 bowel habits, or have anal pain.
 These symptoms may be signs of colon cancer or

 other conditions.
 Your doctor may recommend screening tests to see

 if you have a more serious problem.
-See the Exams and Tests section of this
+See Exams and Tests.

 The following professionals can evaluate and treat